 MBD Consultants, LLC dba XG Consultants Group, Inc.

-- Visit to our locations or attendance at one of our events
+- Visit our locations or attend one of our events.

-- Social media interactions on our websites and other third-party websites like Facebook, YouTube, Instagram, and Twitter
+- Through social media interactions on our websites and other third-party websites like Facebook, YouTube, Instagram, and Twitter.

 - View our online advertisements.